-The buzz about artificial intelligence (AI) promises to be louder than ever in 2018.
+The buzz about artificial intelligence (AI) just keeps getting louder.
 For the evidence-based research set, the potential of computer-based tools to automate screening and data extraction in systematic reviews has researchers excited about the possibilities - and maybe a little bit fearful of being replaced by this technology.
 But are the robots really poised to take over?

 The idea of using AI-based tools to screen abstracts and to convert unstructured full text articles into easy-to-use codified data is not new.
 I began working with academic research groups in this field 2006 and, while our studies reported some success, a practical and reliable solution for real-world systematic reviews remained tantalizingly out of reach.

 Here’s the problem: parsing complex unstructured text to extract very precise data is hard.
 NLP is good at finding words, phrases, and even concepts, but exact, context-dependent meaning remains difficult to extract reliably.

 Worse, the consequences of erroneous, unchecked, machine extracted information can be dire.
 Imagine, for example, a pivotal reference accidentally excluded or the results of an irrelevant, but heavily powered, study arm ending up in your data set.

 While it’s great that we’re pushing hard to build better tools for systematic reviews, I believe it is also important to temper expectations around what we can realistically do with AI and natural language processing (NLP) today.

 While available computing power continues to grow rapidly, it’s clear that real people are still needed to make intelligent decisions when screening references and extracting data.